 AutoGOJA Guidelines Oriented Job Analysis > Benefits of a Job Analysis

-A job analysis consists of a thorough analysis of the job duties and knowledges, skills, abilities, and personal characteristics (KSAPCs) required for success in a certain position, but a job analysis takes a substantial amount of time and effort... so why should an organization consider performing a job analysis?
+A job analysis consists of a thorough analysis of the job duties and knowledge, skills, abilities, and personal characteristics (KSAPCs) required for success in a certain position.
+However, a job analysis can sometimes take a substantial amount of time and effort.
+So why should an organization consider performing a job analysis?

-In the legal realm, a selection procedure is valid if it can be proven by an employer in litigation that it is "... job related and consistent with business necessity" in order to address the requirements of the 1991 Civil Rights Act.
-This standard is usually met (or not) by arguing how the selection procedure first addresses the Uniform Guidelines, followed by professional standards, then by parallel or lower courts that have applied the standard in various settings.
+In the legal realm, a selection procedure is valid if it can be proven by an employer in litigation that it is "... job related and consistent with business necessity" (see Griggs v.
+Duke Power Co., 401 U.S. 424 ,1971), to address the requirements of the various federal Civil Rights Act.
+This standard is usually met (or not) by arguing how the selection procedure address, (1) the federal Uniform Guidelines on Employee Selection Procedures (1978); (2) professional testing standards, such as, but not limited to, the Society for Industrial and Organizational Psychology’s Principles for the Validation and Use of Personnel Selection Procedures (SIOP Principles, 2003) and the American Psychological Association’s Standards for Education and Psychological Testing (APA Standards, 1999); and three (3) court decisions that have examined the validity of employment testing in various settings.

-Beyond this overlying benefit, there are several more compelling benefits to perfoming a job analysis:
+Beyond this overlying benefit, there are several more compelling benefits to performing a job analysis:

 -